yongkingg/obstacle-game/README.md

 # This is Obstacle-avoid game.

+You must download all file to play this game.

+Unzip and press f5 on the start page to start my game.

 Choose Level and press join button.

 You will see Start button in the upper right corner.